spear-sim/spear/docs/content_guidelines.md

     ├── mesh_0001                      #
     ├── ...                            #
     └── metadata_0000                  # Each StaticMeshActor must have a MetadataComponent that is a child of the top-level
-                                       # StaticMeshComponent in order to show up in semantic segmentation images, to be referred
+                                       # StaticMeshComponent in order to enable various SPEAR functionality.
-                                       # to by name in our spear Python module, and to precisely control how our export tools
-                                       # should export this StaticMeshActor to other physics simulators.
 ```

 - Extra layers of grouping hierarchy can be implemented by creating a tree of `StaticMeshComponents`.
 See the `Actor` section below for a sensible naming convention.
 - The pivot location of each `StaticMeshActor` should be set according to the following rules.
 The xy-coordinates of the actor's pivot should equal the xy-coordinates of the actor's axis-aligned bounding box center, and the z-coordinate of the pivot should equal the minimum z-coordinate of its axis-aligned bounding box.
-This is the convention for various props that ship with the Unreal Engine (e.g., the props in our `debug_0000` scene).
+Having a consistent convention here makes it easier to programmatically spawn objects, and this is the convention for various props that ship with the Unreal Engine (e.g., the props in our `debug_0000` scene).
-- If the parent `StaticMeshComponent` exists only to group other child `StaticMeshComponents` together, and it is desired for the group to participate in a physics simulation, then the mesh assigned to the parent component should be `/Game/Common/Meshes/SM_Dummy`, and the _Simulate Phyiscs_ option should be enabled for the parent but not for the children.
-This is necessary for the group to be simulated correctly.
+- If the parent `StaticMeshComponent` exists only to group other child `StaticMeshComponents` together, and it is desired for the group to be physically simulated, then the mesh assigned to the parent component should be `/Game/Common/Meshes/SM_Dummy`, and the _Simulate Phyiscs_ option should be enabled for the parent but not for the children.
+This is necessary for the group to be correctly physically simulated.
 - For each `StaticMeshComponent`, the _Collision Presets_ option should be set to _Default_.
-This configures the collision behavior of the component to be determined by the underlying mesh, rather than the component itself.
+This configures the collision behavior of the component to be determined by the options on the underlying mesh, rather than the options on the component itself.

 #### `Actor`

-For each `Actor` in `my_scene_0000/Meshes`, the _Components_ pane within the _Details_ pane is organized as follows.
+For each `Actor` in `my_scene_0000/Meshes`, the _Components_ pane within the _Details_ pane should be organized as follows.

 ```
 my_actor_0000                          #